weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 #### Weaviate server version

+The `v4` client requires Weaviate `1.23.7` or higher.
 Generally, we encourage you to use the latest version of the Python client *and* the Weaviate server.

 ## Instantiate a client